jhalbrecht/HomeAmationNetDuino/README.md

 HomeAmationNetDuino
 ===================

-A netmf data logger producing XML capable of being consumed by @HomeAmation
+##A netmf data logger producing XML capable of being consumed by @HomeAmation

-<h2>Opened in WebMatrix</h2>
+*See www.appdevpro.com/HomeAmation*